Requirements

 sudo /etc/init.d/postfix restart

-After installing, configuring and restarting the mail server we'll need to punch a hole in the firewall to allow traffic on the SMTP port.
-If you don't have a firewall set up, you should - set it up now.
+After restarting, punch a hole in the firewall for SMTP traffic.
+If you don't have a firewall set up yet, you should -- [do that now](http://barkingiguana.com/2008/06/22/firewall-a-pristine-ubuntu-804-box).

 sudo iptables -I INPUT 4 -p tcp --dport smtp -j ACCEPT